JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-16.md

 > - < 1.6: the old behavior: the argument is converted to set in some cases
 > - 1.6.0: if the function argument is a collection, it's no longer converted to `Set`.
 If it's not a collection, it can be converted to `List` instead.
 > The old behavior can be temporarily turned back on JVM by setting the system property `kotlin.collections.convert_arg_to_set_in_removeAll=true`
-> - \>= 1.7: the system property above will no longer have an effect
+> - &gt;= 1.7: the system property above will no longer have an effect

 ### Change value generation algorithm in Random.nextLong